Stabbing of Mayu Tomita: Attack

 Iwazaki, a fan of Tomita, had sent multiple "obsessive comments" to her blog and Twitter account.
 He reportedly sent her some books and a watch.
 The watch was sent between January and February 2016, and it was returned to the sender in April, after which he sent her around 400 hostile tweets.
 Tomita then blocked him on Twitter at the end of April.
 12 days before the attack, Tomita had contacted the police at the station near her home in Musashino, Tokyo out of fear for her safety, but the police dismissed the case, believing his social media messages were not an immediate threat.
 In addition, anti-stalking laws in Japan did not include harassment on social media at the time.

-On May 21, 2016, around 5:05 PM JST, Iwazaki confronted Tomita in front of a small concert venue near a train station before an event titled Solid Girls Night Vol. 11 in Koganei, Tokyo, where she was performing later that evening with other singers.
+On May 21, 2016, around 5:05 PM JST, Iwazaki confronted Tomita in front of a small concert venue near a train station before an event titled Solid Girls Night Vol. 11 in Koganei, Tokyo, where she would have been performing later that evening with other singers.
 Iwazaki had asked her why she returned the gifts he sent her, but stated that he "lost control" when Tomita did not give him a clear explanation.
 When Tomita turned around, he stabbed her from behind in chest and neck area 61 times with a pocket knife containing a 8.2 cm blade.
 Prosecutors alleged that he had yelled, "You should die, die, die!" as he stabbed her.
 Eyewitnesses called the police after hearing Tomita scream for help, and Iwazaki was arrested.
 Iwazaki told the police that he "intended to kill" Tomita and had prepared a knife beforehand.
 When Tomita had called the police before being stabbed, the emergency dispatcher had sent the police to her home instead of tracing the location of her cell phone.

 Tomita was in critical condition but sustained no damage on her vital organs, and she regained consciousness on June 7, 2016.
 Tomita suffered from 34 stab wounds on her face, neck, back, and arms.
 She was also partially blinded in her left eye and had problems eating and singing.
 In addition, Tomita could not use her fingers and it is unknown when she can continue her music career.
 Tomita also suffered from post-traumatic stress disorder.
 She was released from the hospital in September 2016.

 On December 17, 2016, Tomita criticized the Tokyo Metropolitan Police Department for dismissing her initial concerns.
 The police issued a formal apology to Tomita for not taking action.